LorenzoSiena/Little-John--A-LangChain-IoT-Agent/README.md

-# LittleJohn A LangChain IoT Agent
+# Little John A LangChain IoT Agent

 A Python-based voice assistant project that processes voice commands and performs various actions, built with LangChain 1.0.